egustafson/latexcv/README.md

 ## Summary

-This is based on the LaTex Resumes at https://github.com/jankapunkt/latexcv.
+This is based on the LaTex Resumes at https://github.com/mattfarina/latexcv, which is in turn derived from https://github.com/jankapunkt/latexcv.
 Before you start here it's worth reading those.

+I, (EG), modified mattfarina/latexcv in the following ways:

+* Converted from A4 to (US) Letter, and cm to in.
+Positining was somewhat "eyeballed.
+* Changed the spacing for the \cvevent{one,two,three} and the footer to correspond to US-Letter.
+* Changed the colors to be darker which allowed paper print rendering that was more easily read.
+Unfortunately, the new colors are less contrasting on (my) display.
+[I'm no color guru, these were eyeballed.]
+* The infographic is unchanged with respect to spacing, it's still A4.  (currently)

+(Matt's comments/changes below)

 The resumes here are different from https://github.com/jankapunkt/latexcv in the following ways:

-* Only the classing and Infographics are present
+* Only the classic and Infographics are present
 * There are online and print versions.
 The print versions have minor structure modifications to accomodate paper (e.g., no blue background on the infographic)
 * There is a classic two page example along with the one page.
 It's meant to be